-After a 16-month litigation process, Scott Ledford, owner of Commerce, Georgia, waste and recycling company Metro Site Fabricators, has announced his company received a $31 million settlement from SK Battery America Inc., an electric vehicle battery manufacturer that operates a north Georgia factory, after the improper disposal of batteries sparked a devastating fire in his material recovery facility.
+After a 16-month litigation process, Scott Ledford, owner of the Commerce, Georgia-based waste and recycling company Metro Site Fabricators, has announced his company received a $31 million settlement from SK Battery America Inc., an electric vehicle battery manufacturer that operates a north Georgia factory, after the improper disposal of batteries sparked a devastating fire in his material recovery facility.

-Ledford shared his story at C&D World in January and Waste Today reported on the fire in its March issue.
+Ledford shared his story at C&D World in January, and Waste Today reported on the fire in its March issue.
 Metro Site lost its entire facility after a fire sparked by lithium-ion batteries.
 Investigators believe the blaze started after a drop-off of more than 200 batteries, which short-circuited after they came into contact with each other, causing a thermal runaway.

-Ledford alleged that the company had mishandled the batteries, as Metro Site is not permitted to handle batteries among its recyclables and did not know it had received them.
+Ledford alleged the company had mishandled the batteries, as Metro Site is not permitted to handle batteries among its recyclables and did not know it had received them.
 SK Battery, a subsidiary of Korean conglomerate SK Group, did not admit liability as part of its settlement but agreed to pay $20 million in punitive damages and $11 in tort-related claims and damages to Metro Site, according to the Atlanta Journal-Constitution.

 This was an extremely unique case, Ledford says, because before the fire started his facility had segregated waste received from SK from the rest of the waste in the facility.